Parsing JSON in SQL Server

 2 Pitts Brock

-• Use JSON_VALUE if we need the scalar value
+• Use JSON_VALUE to retrieve scalar values.